ptribble/jdk-sunos-builder/doc/running-dobuild.md

 The -z flag will pass the appropriate additional flags to the configure script to build the zero (no-assembler) variant.

+You can use the -k flag to specify an alternate toolchain.
+The default (and currently only supported) toolchain is gcc.
+The options here are limited to the clang and solstudio toolchains.
+This flag will only work if there's a toolchain-specific patch (ie, a patch file named toolchain-clang.patch or toolchain-solstudio.patch for the jdk version you're trying to build).
+If no toolchain-specific patch is found, the build will fail with an error.
+There's no guarantee that building with an alternate toolchain will succeed or generate a functional jdk.

 ## Using a build to compile another

 One part of the process is that you eventually need to use one version of